local-first-web/relay/README.md

 ### Usage

-[@localfirst/relay-client], included in this repo, is a lightweight client library designed to be used with this server.
+This library includes a lightweight client library designed to be used with this server.

 > You don't strictly need to use this client - you could interact directly with the server the way we